Frequently Asked Questions

 Q: Does linseed oil strengthen wood fibers?

 We have seen no evidence to support this claim.
-In fact, linseed oil is just a filler and provides very little - if any - waterproofing benefit.
+In fact, linseed oil is just filler and provides very little - if any - waterproofing benefit.
 We also know that linseed oil is "mildew food", as it is susceptible to mildew growth; particularly in warm and humid climates.
 Extra mildewcide is required in products which contain linseed oil, and this is not usually provided.

 Q: Does pressure-treated lumber need waterproofing?